Dosenpfand/ctf-writeups/writeup_2022_TJCTF_fastweb.md

 ## TL;DR / Short Summary

-A reverse engineering challenge where the authentication of a web application had to be bypassed.
+A reverse engineering challenge where the authentication of a web application has to be bypassed.

 ## Task Description